littensy/reflex/README.md

 ### 🔮 Observing state

-You can observe changes to subsets of your state with selectors using the `observe`, `once`, and `wait` methods.
+You can observe changes to subsets of your state using the `observe`, `once`, and `wait` methods.
 Additionally, the `subscribe` method allows you to observe changes to the entire state.

-When a dispatcher is called, the observers are scheduled to run on the next frame with the new state, so you can safely call multiple dispatchers in a single frame.
+Although dispatchers update state synchronously, observers are deferred until the next frame.
+This allows you to observe multiple state changes in a single frame.

 ```ts
 const unsubscribe = myProducer.observe(selectCount, (count, prevCount) => {